elpetrou/herring_whole_genome_sequencing/Markdown/Part3.AlignToGenome.md

 ```

 I did some tests and found that it took ~30 min to align a single sample to the genome, using 20 or 32 threads.
 Additionally, memory is not an issue for bowtie2 because it has a small memory footprint (3-4 Gb).
 Given that our node on Klone has 40 cores, I realized that I should stack "2 jobs" with 20 cores each and run them in parallel.
-To do this, I divided the fastq files into two folders and used a separate sbatch script to submit the job for each folder.
+To do this, I divided the fastq files into two folders and used a separate sbatch script to submit the job for each folder, like this : ` sbatch slurm_parallel_bowtie2.sh`.
 It's not the most elegant solution in the world but it reduced overall analysis time to 15 min per sample.

 Here is the sbatch script to do this:

 ```
 #!/bin/bash